5ei74R0/daily_log/README.md

   <img src="./src/img_folder/github_actions.png" alt="github_actions" width="100"/>

 - customize a little by myself
-  the patterns in the background is drawn on my own
+  the patterns in the background & favicon is designed & drawn on my own

   ![my-favicon](./src/img_folder/favicon.png)